les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-09-20-estimation-en-heures.markdown

 When someone asked that question in a Twitter conversation with Kate Oneal the other day, she said that if she were MIss Sticky Semanticist she might call that estimation, but that she was thinking of estimates as the numbers that “they” use.
 “They” meaning management, I assume.

-Lorsque quelqu'un posa cette question à Kate Oneal lors d'une conversation sur Twitter l'autre jour, elle répondit que si elle était Madame La-définition-à-la-lettre elle appellerait cela de l'estimation, mais en fait ce qu'elle pensait aux définitions comme des nombres qu'ils utilisent.
+Lorsque quelqu'un posa cette question à Kate Oneal lors d'une conversation sur Twitter l'autre jour, elle répondit que si elle était Madame La-définition-au-pied-de-la-lettre elle appellerait cela de l'estimation, mais en fait ce qu'elle pensait des estimations, c'est que c'était comme de simples nombres qu'"ils" pouvaient utiliser.
 "Ils" étant, je pense, l'encadrement..

 Chet and I recommend that stories be no more than a couple of days to implement.
 We aren’t interested in whether it’s one or two: we’re interested in whether it’s small.